It's Sweet To Meet You

 Did I mention I write plays?
 These have received full productions at the Manhattan Repertory Theatre, Palace Theatre, Pumpkin Theatre and Potomac Playmakers, among others.
 I received an Individual Artist Award in Playwriting from the Maryland State Arts Council.
 (That felt awesome!)

 Oh!
-And I'm the copy chief for Moxie Copywriting and I get to work with a dynamic group of boss writers in the world of direct response marketing.
+And I'm the copy chief for Moxie Copywriting where I lead a dynamic team of boss writers in the world of direct response marketing.
 BTW, anyone need FB ads?!